bees-hive/aws-creds/README.md

 ### `aws-creds session-ic`

 Any AWS IAM Identity Center-related alias uses this command to authenticate the AWS session.
 You should not use it directly, but it is available for manual use.

+### `aws-creds session-access-key`

+Any IAM User credentials (access key)-related alias uses this command to authenticate the AWS session.
+You should not use it directly, but it is available for manual use.